 As quoted by Peter Drucker – “What gets measured, gets done“.

 I know it sounds lame to use an excel spreadsheet for a reading habit.
-But trust me, it will really keep you accountable.
-You don’t need a fancy app or an expensive software for this.
+But trust me, it will keep you accountable.
+You don’t need a fancy app or expensive software for this.
 Just use an excel spreadsheet.

 It will be one of the best self-accountability tools you can create for yourself.